Pakeezah: Influence

 Pakeezah has attained cult status and became a milestone in Bollywood, particularly for its depiction of Muslim culture.
 The film has been considered one of Amrohi's best works alongside Mahal (1949) and Daaera (1953), and his monument to Kumari.
 Pakeezah established Amrohi's image as a prominent director.
 According to Raheja, Amrohi narrates "a story imbued with the despair and the euphoria of human desires so deftly that you are caught up in the swirl of the visual maximalism in the fanciful, almost surreal setting.
 And by the romanticism of the wish-fulfillment end."
 Amrohi said the film's success prompted many producers and actors to express their desire to collaborate with him.
 In 1983, he made an experimental, Muslim-themed biopic titled Razia Sultan, which is about the female Sultan of Delhi of the same name.
 It was the most-expensive Indian film at the time, but failed to attract an audience and became his last work.

 Critics have praised Kumari's performance as one of her career's best, her swan song, and one that made her an "evergreen heroine" of Hindi cinema.
 Pakeezah was her last release in her lifetime; Gomti Ke Kinare (1972), in which she also stars as a tawaif, was released after her death, though it failed commercially.
 Scholar Tejaswini Ganti said though she built her persona as a tragic actor in the drama Sahib Bibi Aur Ghulam (1962), the image culminated with her performance in Pakeezah; according to critic Nikhat Kazmi, "It wasn't incidental that Meena Kumari perfected the role of the virginal nautch-girl in Kamal Amrohi's Pakeezah."
 In 2010, Filmfare included Kumari's work in their list of Bollywood's "80 Iconic Performances", praising her effort to deliver a sensitive performance.

 Pakeezah has been noted for its unusually long production time, and is described by critics as the finest example of the Muslim social, a genre that declined in the 1970s with the rise of secular themes in Bollywood.
 Its sophisticated, lavish costumes and sets have been considered influential.
 The duo Abu Jani–Sandeep Khosla's design of anarkali, the Indian version of a ball gown, was inspired by Kumari's costumes in Pakeezah; it was shown in their first fashion show in 1988.
 Costume designer Salim Arif, in the 2003 book Encyclopaedia of Hindi Cinema, wrote Kumari "stood out as the perfect embodiment of the distinctive culture that Muslim socials were set in, with her sophisticated persona heightened manifold by the use of the nuances of the Urdu language, an air of nostalgia for a fading style, refined poetry and music, and exquisite costumes and jewellery".
-Costume designer Manish Malhotra, who watched Pakeezah's premiere in 1972 as a kid, said the film's costume and set designs are his favourite of any film.
+Costume designer Manish Malhotra, who watched Pakeezahs premiere in 1972 as a kid, said the film's costume and set designs are his favourite of any film.